dkMorlok/nette-mailer/UPGRADE.md

 * `LegacyTemplateRenderer`
   * renderer that uses the old `ITemplateFactory` to render latte template
-  * will be deprecated in next major version along with associated symbols
+  * may be deprecated in future major version and replaced with a proper latte renderer

 * `TemplateRendererSelector`
   * renderer that allows switching between various renderers based on template name.